Hickory Point Student Handbook

 - To live and learn in a school environment that is conductive to learning.

-- To physical and emotional safety.
+- For physical and emotional safety.

 - To be recognized as an individual and be treated with dignity and respect.